DADx Series: Tackling Inequalities

 New Dads in Deprived Communities

-In our second session, we shift our focus to Tayside.
+In our first session, we are focusing on Tayside.
 Dundee City experiences some of the most severe health inequalities in Scotland.
 Men in deprived communities experience disproportionately high rates of suicide, drug-related deaths, homelessness, criminal justice involvement, and untreated mental health conditions.

 Fatherhood can provide men with the drive necessary to make healthier choices.
 However, becoming a dad can also increase the risk of poor mental health and a tendency towards unhealthy behaviours as a means of coping.